-In Los Angeles, state law allows you to grow a small amount of marijuana for personal use.
-However, there is a hard limit of 6 plants per person.
-If you are accused of growing more than this, you can be arrested and convicted for “marijuana cultivation.”
-Marijuana cultivation carries the possibility of serious jail time, even if it’s your first offense and even if you have no previous criminal record.
-Don’t allow your arrest to ruin your life.
-Talk to a Los Angeles marijuana cultivation lawyer and fight the charge.
+In California, state law allows you to grow a small amount of marijuana for personal use.
+However, there is a hard limit of six plants per person.
+If you are accused of growing more than this, you can be arrested and convicted for marijuana cultivation.

 Under the new law, growing marijuana is legal if:

-You are 21 years of age or older, and
+- You are at least 21 years of age

-You grow 6 or less plants, for purely personal use
+- You grow plants for purely personal use

-If you grow more than that, or if you grow and sell it/give it away without a license, it remains illegal.
+If you grow more than six plants, or if you grow and sell it/give it away without a license, it remains illegal.

-However, these new laws also have to make exceptions for California’s longstanding medical marijuana rules.
+New laws in California have to make exceptions for California’s long-standing medical marijuana rules.
 Under those rules, anyone with a valid medical marijuana card may grow:

 Confused?
 You’re not alone.
 People routinely fall afoul of California’s marijuana cultivation laws – even if they thought what they were doing was legal.
 Marijuana cultivation defense lawyers in Los Angeles from the Simmrin Law Group can explain the laws that apply to your situation.

 Yes, but it depends on the circumstances.
 Most cases are misdemeanors.
-You will only be charged with the felony version of marijuana cultivation if one of these factors applies to you:
+You will only be charged with the felony version of marijuana cultivation in Los Angeles if one of these factors applies to you:

 The penalties for the misdemeanor version include: